 Some of the review websites that directly influence Google Ratings include TrustPilot, Yelp, TripAdvisor, Revoo and Reviews.co.uk.
 See the full list here.

 So how do you get started with online reviews?
 Which online review service should you choose and how do you get your customers to write reviews?

 With some online review sites, the reviews submitted are exclusively restricted to that website, and therefore have no impact on your Google Rating.
 It makes sense then, to choose a review website that Google does use if you want your reviews to help in terms of SEO.

 Some review websites like Yelp, discourage you from asking customers to leave a review directly, whilst others, including Google Reviews, encourage you to obtain customer reviews.

-All review sites discourage the solicitation of positive reviews however and any tactics used to obtain reviews should be neutral in tone.
-Make sure that whatever review site you decide to use, you are familiar with their individual rules.
+Do make sure that whatever review site you decide to use, you’re familiar with their individual rules.

 Automating the review acquisition process is the best option in many cases, and depending on which review site you use, you should be able to send automated emails to customers following a confirmed purchase, suggesting that they leave a review.

 Dealing effectively with complaints and negative feedback is the key to making any review engine work for you.